 Q: Christopher, tell us a bit about the history of convertible notes.
 How did they get started in the first place?

-It is my understanding that convertible notes first came into use in the startup space in the context of quick bridge rounds by VCs who had already given a term sheet to a company.
-They were a quick and simple way to funnel a little interim working capital into a company while an investing syndicate for a priced round was being built, papered and funded.
-Notably, in this scenario there isn’t much pricing risk to allocate between the buyer and seller since the price of the coming round has already been set.
-Convertible notes made decent sense in this context, but somehow they escaped and metastasized into a general purpose financing tool and are currently used in places where they don’t make as much sense.
+In the start-up financing world convertible notes first came into regular use in the context of quick bridge rounds by VCs who had already given a term sheet to a company but would not be able to close quickly enough to meet the company’s immediate cash needs.
+Convertible notes were a quick and simple way to funnel a little interim working capital into a company while an investing syndicate for a priced round was being built, papered and funded.
+Once you closed the round in a month or so, you would convert your note right into your own termsheet.
+Notably, in this scenario there isn’t much pricing risk to allocate between the buyer and seller since the price of the coming round has already been set by the termsheet.
+Convertible notes made sense in this context, but unfortunately they escaped and metastasized into a general purpose financing tool and are currently used in places where they don’t make as much sense.

 Q: So let’s start with situations where you think convertible notes make the most sense.
 Why would you recommend a convertible note?
-What are the pros for investors and for entrepreneurs?
+What are their advantages?

-These advantages are all great for the entrepreneur.
-Unfortunately, none of them are really advantages for investors - all of the things being scuttled in the name of speed, simplicity and cheapness are basically investor protections, or at least more granular ways of allocating risk and reward.
+Unfortunately, none of them are advantages for investors - all of the things being scuttled in the name of speed, simplicity and cheapness are important investor protections, or at least more granular ways of allocating risk and reward.

 Q: Okay, now let’s discuss the cons.
 What makes notes so reviled by angel investors?
 And why wouldn’t an entrepreneur want to use a note?

-The fundamental problem is misalignment between the investor and the entrepreneur on price.
+Issue number one is the very fundamental problem of misalignment between the investor and the entrepreneur on price.
 In a note, the price of the stock you will get is not set at the time you commit - it will be set at a future time in connection with a future priced round.
 So if the price on that future round is set high, the entrepreneur wins and gives less stock to the note holders.
 If the price is set low, the investors win and get more stock for their original investment.
 Your investors win if you lose.
 Not a great set of incentives for your investors.

 There are a number of ways to address the issue by putting a cap or maximum price at which note holders will convert, and/or promising them an automatic discount on the price of the round, or even giving them some warrants instead of a discount.
 These mechanisms don’t really solve the problem, and introduce their own set of issues.
 The cap has the effect of pricing the round (or at least sending a strong price signal) in the eyes of the market, so if the entrepreneur sets the cap high, they are fencing themselves into a high implied valuation that they may not be ready for when the day comes.
 And if they set it low, they are going to experience a lot of dilution if the round prices a lot higher than the cap and suffer a mounting “note overhang.”
 They don’t like that, and future investors don’t like that, which creates an incentive to renegotiate the terms of the note, which naturally leads to chaos and animosity all around.